Pushkar Mela

 The camel races are unquestionably a highlight, even although the amusing beauty competitions comprising elaborately shaved and adorned camels may also be funny.

-There are temple dance, people and combination music festivals, heritage and spiritual conflicts, along with arts and crafts bazaar too.
-And, clearly, the rational might be incomplete without a mustache contest!
+There are temple dances, people and combination music festivals, heritage, and spiritual conflicts, along with an arts and crafts bazaar too.
+And, clearly, the rationale might be incomplete without a mustache contest!

 When Pushkar Mela Is Celebrated?